-What is the First Home Owner Grant (FHOG)?
+What is the First Home Owner Grant?

-How much is the first home owner grant and what are the eligibility requirements by state?
+How much is the First Home Owner Grant and what are the eligibility requirements by state?

-The amount of the first home owner grant varies across states and territories, with the maximum amount reaching $20,000 for some home buyers in Victoria and Tasmania.
+The amount of the First Home Owner Grant varies across states and territories – there’s no one size fits all.
 Some states also offer reductions or exemptions on stamp duty and other fees.

 See below for the full breakdown by state or territory, as well as an overview of the eligibility criteria for each grant.
-It’s best to check directly with your state or territory revenue office for full requirements.
+It’s best to check directly with your state or territory revenue office for full details.

 New South Wales